emdyp/bl_pass/readme.md

 #2 USAGE AND FEATURES

-bl_pass has the follow features, this start version is coded to work in linux-OSX computers only, uses calls to Mozilla firefox in order to show render ids, it is recommended have a tablet device for register attendees connected trough wireless private network to computer that runs software as server, the computer must have internet access in order to consume blockchain api in order to get data such as last block, index hash, merkle.
+bl_pass has the follow features, this start version is coded to work in linux-OSX computers only, it is recommended have a tablet device for register attendees connected to a wireless private network to computer that runs software as server(recommended under low internet bandwidth), or you can deploy the django project into services like openshift (check http://blockchainpassport-emdyp.rhcloud.com/, a deployment of this project).

+The computer runing the backend locally or the tablet connected to deployed platmorm must have internet access in order to consume blockchain api to get data such as last block, index hash, merkle.

 the computer can, then, print to document and send by email, use a printer and get id cards, and if attendee requires, use notary services like http://www.cryptograffiti.info, recommended work with electrum wallet to that.

+we're currently working on storj integration and improve id's render to export to pdf.

 bl_pass features are: